 - Those particularly concerned with privacy may not like the fact it is based in the USA

 |+ Supports P2P||– Based in a five-eyes country|

 |+ Fast upload speeds||– Doesn’t work in China|

 |+ Great customer support with live chat|

 TorGuard offers great VPN services for torrenting file-sharing.

-Includes AES-256 encryption, multi-hop cascading, Tor through VPN, anonymous mail forwarding, and SOCKS5 web proxy access.
-TorGuard advertises itself as the “World’s most advanced VPN.” – Is it?
+The company, which is incorporated under VPNetworks LLC, located in Florida, includes AES-256 encryption, multi-hop cascading, Tor through VPN, anonymous mail forwarding, and SOCKS5 web proxy access.

 TorGuard uses OpenVPN as a default protocol for all its servers.
 This is open-source software and is considered one of the most secure options available in the market right now.

-Torguard offers all the VPN basics like kill switch, DDoS protection, and strong OpenVPN encryption.
-It’s a great VPN for beginners since it doesn’t have any steep learning curve.
-However, there are a few advanced features that might come in handy later when you’re more comfortable using them.
+TorGuard offers all the VPN basics like a kill switch, DDoS protection, and strong encryption protocols.
+It’s a great VPN for beginners since it doesn’t have a steep learning curve, but still offers a range of advanced features.

 These include DoubleVPN (connects you to two servers for double encryption), Onion Over VPN (connects you to Tor through the VPN tunnel), and Multi-hop (connects you to three different locations).